Skip to content

 Configuration#

-Customize Tailwind in tailwind.config.js:
+Customize Tailwind's theme and settings in tailwind.config.js:

 export default {